-A fugitive comes out of hiding after 50 years in Japan.
-Days later, another wanted man is nabbed
+Japan’s most wanted: Fugitive emerges after 50 years on the run; another suspect nabbed days after

 “However, as a case gets older, the number of police officers involved decreases, and general societal interest in the case wanes.
 Thus, it becomes harder to obtain the necessary information to find the fugitives,” he said.

-Mr Inamura, who now heads the Japan Counter-Intelligence Association consultancy, concurred: “As time passes, the amount of investigation that can be done becomes limited as the initial manpower is dialled down.”
+Mr Inamura, who now heads the Japan Counter-Intelligence Association consultancy, concurred, saying: “As time passes, the amount of investigation that can be done becomes limited as the initial manpower is dialled down.”

 He added: “While the police thoroughly gather information in the wake of an incident, it would be unrealistic to constantly maintain the tempo and deploy a large number of personnel for old cases, considering aspects such as effectiveness and a finite amount of resources.”

-Japan had 260,980 police officers as at April 2023, official data show, fanned out across 1,149 police stations and another 11,300 police boxes or substations across Japan.
+Japan had 260,980 police officers as at April 2023, official data shows, fanned out across 1,149 police stations and another 11,300 police boxes or substations across the country.

 Fugitives also tend to slip off the radar by living under aliases and disguises, and taking extra care not to form deep relationships with those around them.

-As time passes, they will look increasingly different from their mugshot in police posters.
+As time passes, they will look increasingly different from their mugshots in police posters.
 Kirishima is a case in point – grainy news photographs show a sun-weathered man sporting a crew cut and a moustache.

-Despite the increasing digitisation of society and a growing number of security cameras, Mr Inamura said he did not believe that it would be impossible to live without leaving behind any traces.
+Despite the increasing digitisation of society and a growing number of security cameras, Mr Inamura said he did not believe that it would be impossible to live without leaving any traces.

 “One can lead a normal social life, while thoroughly avoiding situations that require them to present their identification,” he noted.

-In Kirishima’s case, while he had sought medical treatment, he had paid for it entirely out of pocket without relying on national health insurance that would have required identification.
+In Kirishima’s case, while he had sought medical treatment, he had paid for it out of pocket without relying on national health insurance that would have required identification.

 He had also been employed as a construction worker for decades by a company that was negligent in identity checks and paid his wages in cash without making employer contributions to the national pension.